noynaert/csc274handouts/Unit_00_CourseOverview/Unit_00_05_Coursework.md

 ## Homework

+There will also be real homework.
+This will typically be a set of tasks you must perform.

 ## Exams and Homework

-* Based on *both* the Github pages plus the notes.
+* Based on *both* the Github handouts plus the notes.
 You should study from both.